 ARE MATCHING FUNDS REQUIRED?

 No, there is no cost-share or match requirement for this grant.
-However, applications demonstrating a 10% or greater cash match will be awarded priority points.
+However, priority points will be awarded for cash-match funding of at least 10% of the total request.
 In order to receive these points, the applicant must submit a letter of support documenting the match.
 This letter should include the source of the match, the amount, and dates of availability.

 WHAT ARE PRIORITY POINTS?

-Applications that include projects taking place in non-peak season (the timeframe between October 1 until the Friday prior to Memorial Day weekend, excluding the week between Christmas and New Year holidays), projects that demonstrate impact in more than one jurisdiction, or projects that include a 10% or great cash or in-kind match will receive priority points.
+Applications that include projects taking place in non-peak season (the timeframe between October 1 until the Friday prior to Memorial Day weekend, excluding the week between Christmas and New Year holidays), projects that demonstrate impact in more than one jurisdiction, or projects that include cash-match funding of at least 10% of the total request will receive priority points.

 WHAT IS THE SIZE OF THE GRANT?

-We encourage applicants to submit projects between approximately $20,000 to $150,000.
-Projects above and below these amounts will be considered.
+We encourage applicants to submit projects between approximately $20,000 to $50,000.
+Projects below these amounts will be considered through another funding mechanism and may be submitted online at this link: https://visitcentraloregon.com/partnerships-and-sponsorships/ .

 WHEN DOES THE PROJECT PERIOD BEGIN?